booxood/fetch-react-native-components/README.md

 ### [react-native-mail](https://github.com/chirag04/react-native-mail)

-A react-native wrapper for MFMailComposeViewController
+A wrapper on top of MFMailComposeViewController from iOS and Mail Intent on android

 ![Demo gif](https://github.com/chirag04/react-native-mail/blob/master/screenshot.jpg)